kjmutsch/AVL-Tree/README.md

    The AVLTree class makes use of the implemented BSTNode<K> class down below and simulates the functionality of a simple AVL Tree using a Binary Search Tree Nodes.

+  ### AVLTreeADT:
+  An interface provided to me by two of the Computer Science professors.

 ## Acknowledgments